GSTT-CSC/aide/README.md

 # Structure

 ## Pipelines
-- By disease or body part or primary input data?
+- By disease or body part or primary input data

 ## Functions/Operators
-- By input data or output data or clinical specialty (with misc.)?
+- By input data or output data or clinical specialty (with misc.)

-## Plugins
+## Plugins/Commons APIs
+Ideally, generic packages and services (or even not so generic ones) should be wrapped in common APIs to create stable supporting infrastructure, lowering the cost of changing underlying packages.

 - Notifications
   - NHSMail
   - Other protocols